mohanmca/MohanLearningGround/src/main/md/Mind/Concentration.md

  * Education is all about power of concentration.
 * Nepolean opens the drawyer of issue and close all the other drawyer, don't worry and confuse with other drawyer

+## How to improve
+  * Cultivate the habit of paying fullest attention to what you are doing
+  * Train the mind to concentrate, by keep concentrating
+  * If we keep our mind wander, it wound wander always, it won't be good concentraion
+  * Read two books Flow and RAPT
 ## Challenges vs skills - Flow model
 * Arousel (ready to face challenge) (Highest challenge, moderate skill)
 * Anxiety (Highest challenge, lower than moderate skill)